Between Us Girls: Shooting

 Filming took place from April to July 1942.

 Koster said Barrymore "was a hard person to cope with.
 She meant well but I think she had some of the mental difficulties her father had.
 She was always busy with other things when we wanted to shoot her scenes.
 Also it was not a good picture...
 They wanted to have a showcase for Diana Barrymore thinking that she might become a great actress.
 I don't think she had any of the Barrymore talent but she had the Madame Sans-Gene attitude on the set and in her private life.
 She was, well, may I say the poor man's Tallulah Bankhead."

 Hedda Hopper visited the set to meet Barrymore.
 The day later Hopper wrote "Diana Barrymore is on the spot.
 With the great tradition of her family, she [Diana] can't behave like any other star out for a fling...
 She's likeable but has plenty to learn, and should stop playing around both on the set and in private life, which leads to those rumors floating around.
 No matter what Jack did, he treated the press as friend and she'd better change her tune – and quickly."

 Hopper also wrote about an incident on set where Barrymore chased her then boyfriend Bramwell Fletcher all over the set to hit him."It interfered with the scene so Bob Cummings caught her and gave her a good sound spanking", wrote Hopper, "which delighted everybody on the set except for the youngest member of the Royal Family."

 In June the film was retitled Between Us Girls.

 Reception

 The Los Angeles Times called Barrymore "delightful".
 Hedda Hopper said "Diana as yet has no grasp of real screen acting.
 Young, headstrong and inexperienced she's starring in a picture in which she might be better playing a bit."

+According to Filmink "This movie is agonising to watch, mostly because Barrymore is called upon to do so much acting and she’s simply not capable of it; you feel sorry for Cummings, who is as professional as ever, and tries desperately to salvage the movie."